jonmbsmith/list-public-repos/README.md

 ###
-Acknowledgment to Shedrack Akintayo for internet sample code (e.g. hosted on www.smashingmagazine.com) Acknowledgment to Greg Lim, author of various books on React (e.g. Beginning React with Hooks)
+Acknowledgment to Shedrack Akintayo for internet sample code (e.g. hosted on www.smashingmagazine.com) Acknowledgment to Greg Lim, author of various books on React (e.g. Beginning React with Hooks) Acknowledgment to Sabesan Sathananthan article on hosting React app on GitHub pages
 ###

 Visual Studio Code with ESLint / JavaScript Standard Style